Ring Of Kerry County Kerry, Ireland Travel Guide

 Seek out and support local businesses.
 Prioritize those locally owned and operated.

-Look for products and souvenirs locally made and sold directly by artisans or reputable local shops.
+Look for products and souvenirs locally made and sold straight by artisans or reputable local shops.

-Choose local eateries over international chains.
+Choose local eateries rather than multinational chains.
 Shop at local markets and small shops.

 Be aware how your tourism impacts the local community.
-Avoid activities that exploit animals or local resources.
+Don't participate in animal exploitation or community resources.

 If you wish to donate, do so to established local charities or community organizations.
 Avoid giving money to individuals who may be begging, as it sometimes enables harmful cycles.